Helping donors do good work … forever.

 Community foundations provide a simple, powerful and highly personal approach to giving.

 We offer a variety of giving tools to help people achieve their charitable goals.
 Your clients can give cash, appreciated securities, real estate, or other assets, and can receive maximum charitable and tax benefits.
-For more information and ideas on ways to integrate your client’s financial and estate planning with charitable giving, please contact Duane Gordon, Executive Director at 513-424-7369.
+For more information and ideas on ways to integrate your client’s financial and estate planning with charitable giving, please contact the Foundation at 513-424-7369.

 Ways to Give